 Esperanto: Oh Boy, It's the Oboy!
 (Doughboy)

 The oboy from Esperanto is one of those food items you simply must try at least once.
 Formerly known as the "doughboy," this Saratoga restaurant's staple item has, according to their website, been consumed by hungry locals over 2 million times.
 What is it?
 It's a blend of chicken, secret spices, cheeses, and green onions wrapped up in golden-brown pizza dough.
 Esperanto also serves up quesadillas and other Mexican favorites.

 Hattie's Restaurant: The Best Fried Chicken for the Soul

 For Southern-style cuisine in Saratoga Springs, it has to be Hattie's.
 Established in 1938, Hattie's Restaurant has a longstanding history in the community, and the chef works hard to honor the restaurant's strong southern roots.
 Here you can sink your teeth into delicious fried chicken, chicken and waffles, collard greens, hush puppies, jambalaya, and cornbread.

 Henry Street Taproom: Where You'll Order Eggs With Your Beer

 Patrons love Henry Street Taproom for the shuffleboard, wood-burning fireplace, and extensive selection of craft beers.
 But it's likely the unique offerings like the Scotch egg that keeps the customers coming back again and again.
-Right now they're offering a chicken teriyaki Scotch egg with sambal aioli and scallions that you'll want to write home about.
+Everything here is also made from scratch.

 Karavalli Regional Cuisine: Indian Food That Tastes Straight Out of India